Diagnosing Borderline Personality Disorder And Finding Treatment That Works

 summertime: My doctor won't push Prozac dose over 60mg/day because it is max in Britain.
 What else could I try?
 I'm also on Tegretol 200mg twice daily and Haloperidol as required.

 Dr Heller: About 10% of patients need 80mg, and a few need higher.
 Dr. Markovitz and others are prescribing very high doses of it and other SSRI's.
 Prozac will be generic shortly, which should simplify the process.
 The dose of Tegretol doesn't matter - what does matter is the blood level.
 That needs to be in the upper half to third of normal.
-Haloperidol as needed is sensational, as my "dysphoria instruction sheet" recommends.
+Haloperidol, as needed, is sensational.
 Just as crucial for treating the BPD is the other diagnosis, such as the General Anxiety Disorder, ADD (Attention Deficit Disorder), etc. Treating the Borderline Personality Disorder) alone rarely does the whole job.

 Irene: How do you get help for a teenager who ABSOLUTELY refuses to get help and will NOT cooperate with a therapist?